npctat2021/MINFLUX_NPC_Tracking/README.md

 **What it does**: Refine MINFLUX data by applying filters for EFO, CFR, DCR, and track length parameters to separate individual localizations or tracks whose localizations meet the average criteria for EFO, CFR, and DCR.
 Include track ID, timestamp, and XYZ coordinates for valid tracks.
 The following window will pop up, allowing the user to select their filtering criteria.

- **Input file(s)**:Matlab version (.mat) of MINFLUX raw data file for pore scaffold and cargo.
+ **Input file(s)**: Matlab version (.mat) of MINFLUX raw data file for pore scaffold and cargo.
 As model data "Nuclear Pore Model Data.mat".

  **Output file(s)**:	Track_data_array, Track_ID, Time, Coordinates